hugolargo/other_projects/Spotify Project/README.md

 # Spotify Project Process

-For my final data analytics project at Spiced Academy I worked with close to 10 years of chart data from Spotify.
+For my final data analytics project at Spiced Academy I worked with 10 years of chart data from Spotify.
 The Spotify Top 200 collect the 200 most streamed songs on a weekly basis for each country and on global scale.

 After some exploration of the dataset, I realized that here and there a couple of older songs were appearing in the charts, which are usually dominated by recently released pop music.
 So I forged the plan to find out which old songs are hidden in the charts, but also why and when they do appear.